tgk/nephrite/README.md

 folder in the same base directory.

-The example project included with the source of the projects demonstrates how the files must be organised.
-The file structure is as
+The example project included with the source of the projects demonstrates how the files can be organised to be found by nephrite.
+The file structure is as follows:
-follows:

 ```
-index.jade          The jade file
+index.jade          A jade file
 nephrite.jpg        A lovely image
 _data/index.json    The data used to feed into index.jade
 ```